epam/ai-dial/docs/user-guide.md

 > * Watch a [Demo Video](../video%20demos/demos/code-apps) with an introduction to Code Apps.
 > * Refer to [My workspace](#add-code-app) to learn how to add a Code App in DIAL Marketplace.

-Code Apps are deployed and maintained exclusively by AI DIAL platform, similarly, to handling lambda function by cloud providers.

 ## Marketplace

 ### Overview